 Peace of mind matters, not only when you need to access healthcare providers but also when avoiding worry and anxiety.
 Navigating expat life and a new work environment are challenging.
 In many countries, there is a long list of culinary precautions to observe, with foods to avoid and risks with water.
 Knowing that you have access to the best doctors and the most comfortable facilities should a momentary slip in vigilance come back to haunt you can make those worrisome moments a little less awkward.

 Savvy expats know to be wary of water and ice cubes in a developing country, as well as raw fruits and veggies that cannot be washed.
 But there are some circumstances that cannot be avoided in the name of avoiding awkwardness and demonstrating respect – circumstances like when your boss’s grandmother drops by with a lunch of salads and non-refrigerated meats.
 Or when a new client insists on taking you to their favorite shop for a very icy iced coffee.
 In an instance, you have to weigh the risk of offending someone versus offending your digestive tract!
 No expat can follow 100% of the rules 100% of the time.
 It is good to have some backup.

 When It Comes to Your Health, Play the Long Game.

 Odds are in your favor that your expat life will be just as healthy as your life back home.
-There’s an old saying in medicine.
-“Common things are common”.
-If your throat hurts and you’re coughing, you probably have a virus like a cold, not tuberculosis.
-But though you may be young and healthy and adventurous that doesn’t mean you’re immune to freak accidents, traffic catastrophes, or unexpected pandemics.
+There’s an old saying in medicine: “Common things are common”.
+If your throat hurts and you are coughing, you probably have a virus like a cold, not tuberculosis.
+But though you may be young and healthy and adventurous that does not mean you are immune to freak accidents, traffic catastrophes, or unexpected pandemics.
 Or that you can neglect your short-term health at the expense of your long-term well-being.
 You moved overseas to work, not to gamble.
 Take care of your health no matter where you are.